-Those plans, of course, have already been run into a number of detours.
+Those plans, of course, have already run into a number of detours.
 The FDA in June 2018 issued a complete response letter for the drug candidate after the first pre-approval inspection of the plant resulted in Form 483 with six observations.

 The year before that, the FDA had concerns about Biocon’s plant in Bangalore, India, where it makes the autoinjectors for its insulin products.
 Biocon resolved those matters quickly but the partners are also still fighting with Sanofi over patents.

 With all of the delays, analysts now believe the offering from Biocon and Mylan will not gain much traction against competition already in the market.
 Lilly and Boehringer Ingelheim launched their copycat, Basaglar, in 2016 under a patent settlement with the French drugmaker while Merck & Co. and Samsung Bioepsis last year ditched their effort as the market for Lantus and its rivals eroded.

 That left Wells Fargo analyst David Maris to note at the time that Merck's decision did not bode well for Mylan and Biocon.
 “In our opinion, if Samsung Bioepis and Merck can't make the economics work, then one should be skeptical of Mylan and Biocon having substantial success,” he wrote at the time.